barnxba/rpi-tools/README.md

 ## bootstrap-ssh.sh

-If you want want to enable SSH without having to use a monitor and a keyboard, this script will automatically modify the Raspberry OS image for you.
+If you want to enable SSH without having to use a monitor and a keyboard, this script will automatically modify the Raspberry OS image for you.

 Download the official image from the [Raspberry OS site](https://www.raspberrypi.com/software/operating-systems/) and unzip it with: